 all persons and entities who purchased or otherwise acquired Cobalt Securities between March 1, 2011 and November 3, 2014, inclusive, and were damaged thereby.
 Included within the Settlement Class are all persons and entities who purchased or otherwise acquired shares of Cobalt common stock on the open market and/or pursuant or traceable to the registered public offerings on or about: (i) February 23, 2012; (ii) January 16, 2013; and (iii) May 8, 2013.
 Also included within the Settlement Class are all persons and entities who purchased or otherwise acquired Cobalt convertible senior notes on the open market and/or pursuant or traceable to registered public offerings on or about: (i) December 12, 2012; and (ii) May 8, 2014.

 Please read the Notice to fully understand your rights and options.
-Copies of the Notice and Claim Form can be found on the Case Documents page.
+A copy of the Notice can be found on the Case Documents page.
 You may also visit the Settlement website, www.CobaltSecuritiesLitigation.com, for more information about the Settlement.

 Cobalt is an oil exploration and production company headquartered in Houston, Texas with operations in the Gulf of Mexico and offshore West Africa.
 The Complaint alleges that during the Class Period, Cobalt and certain of its senior executives violated provisions of the Exchange Act by issuing materially false and misleading press releases, filings with the Securities and Exchange Commission (“SEC”), and statements during investor conference calls.
 The Complaint also alleges that in connection with the Offerings, the Company issued securities pursuant to materially misstated filings with the SEC.